gnclmorais/blog/_posts/2016-06-17-welcome-to-jekyll.markdown

 #### h4 title

-I also have images in this article:
+I also have images in this article.
+Here’s a simple one:

 ![Adventure Time with Finn and Jake](http://www.pixelstalk.net/wp-content/uploads/2016/01/Adventure-Time-Background-HD.jpg)

+And now a fullscreen one! :D

 <figure>
   <img src="http://www.pixelstalk.net/wp-content/uploads/2016/01/Adventure-Time-Background-HD.jpg" />
 </figure>

 ##### h5 title

+> Finally, don’t forget to add a quote.

+> Black, white, green or blue, show off your natural hue, flamingo, oh oh owoah.
+If your multicouloured thats cool too.
+You, dont, need to change, its boring being the same, flamingo, oh oh oh.
+You’re pretty either way.

 ###### h6 title
 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].